lsaffre/tryton-documentation/installation_configuration/database_management.rst

 ~~~~~~~~~~~~~~~~~~

 To restore a backup generated with the tryton client you must open your Tryton
 client and go to `File/Databases/Restore Database`.
-You will be prometed to
+You will be promted to
-entenr the name of the backup file you want to restore.
+enter the name of the backup file you want to restore.
 Once the name is
 entered,  you will see a screen which displays the following details:

 .. figure:: images/tryton_restore.png